luca-caruccio/dsc-project-submissions-online/README.md

 ![Project PDF Submission](https://raw.githubusercontent.com/learn-co-curriculum/dsc-project-submissions-online/master/project_3pdf_submission.gif)

-### Presentation Recording Submission
+### Presentation Recording and Submission

-You will need to upload your presentation recording as a media comment on your submitted assignment:
+You will need to record your presentation and upload the recording as a media comment after you've submitted the PDF files for this assignment:

-1. [Record your live presentation to a video file on your computer][].
+1. Record your live presentation to a video file on your computer.
+We recommend using Zoom to record your live presentation to a local video file ([instructions here](https://support.zoom.us/hc/en-us/articles/201362473-Local-recording)).
+Video files must be under 500 MB and formatted as 3GP, ASF, AVI, FLV, M4V, MOV, MP4, MPEG, QT, or WMV.
 2. Click "Submission Details" on the top right of this page.
 3. Click "Media Comment" beneath the "Add a Comment" box on the right of the page.
 4. Click "Upload Media" and "Select Video File" to upload your file.